 Coffee cultivation is a child labor-intensive crop due to the characteristics of the tasks associated with the pre-harvesting and harvesting production process (Kruger 2007).
 Before the harvest season, it has been documented that children participate actively in pruning, weeding, and fertilizing.
-At harvest time, coffee cherries must be picked immediately upon ripening to maximize their quality.
-Coffee producers employ children mainly as pickers of red coffee beans at harvest time (ILO 2004).
+At harvest, coffee producers employ children mainly as pickers of red coffee beans which must be picked immediately upon ripening to maximize their quality.
+(ILO 2004).
 ILO rapid assessments of child labor in coffee plantations show that child workers are either children of farm workers or the children of farmers residing near the plantations (Kifle et al 2005).

 After the harvest, the red-cherry is dried using either the wet method or the dry method.
 The former involves drying the whole cherries on mats in the sun after which the beans are separated from the pulp.
 The latter requires specialized equipment and is usually done at a mill where the cherry skin is removed with a pressing machine and the bean is left to ferment in water in order to remove any remaining skin before the drying stage.
-In both methods, the dried beans, known as parchment coffee, are bagged and transported to processors.
-All in all, two important features of small-scale coffee cultivation are its seasonal nature and high dependency on family work.
+In both methods, the dried beans, known as parchment coffee, are bagged and transported to processors.3 All in all, two important